Meerabankar/MeeraBankar/README.md

 Hello All,

-I am Graduate student at OU and I like data analytics field.
+I am a Data Science and Analytics graduate student at the University of Oklahoma.
+I am actively learning machine learning, predictive modeling.
 I have 5+ years of experience in the data warehousing field.
-I know SQL, C, C++, R and Python(basic) and actively learning data science techniques.
+I have implemented machine learning, predictive modeling projects with R, Python, Tensorflow, Keras using supervised and unsupervised learning.